Correlation Between GM and MAN

 Pair Corralation between GM and MAN

-Allowing for the 90-day total investment horizon General Motors is expected to under-perform the MAN.
-But the stock apears to be less risky and, when comparing its historical volatility, General Motors is 7.32 times less risky than MAN.
-The stock trades about -0.07 of its potential returns per unit of risk.
-The MAN is currently generating about 0.0 of returns per unit of risk over similar time horizon.
-If you would invest 2.88 in MAN on December 1, 2024 and sell it today you would lose (1.61) from holding MAN or give up 55.9% of portfolio value over 90 days.
+Allowing for the 90-day total investment horizon General Motors is expected to generate 0.37 times more return on investment than MAN.
+However, General Motors is 2.69 times less risky than MAN.
+It trades about -0.01 of its potential returns per unit of risk.
+MAN is currently generating about -0.16 per unit of risk.
+If you would invest 5,404 in General Motors on December 26, 2024 and sell it today you would lose (145.00) from holding General Motors or give up 2.68% of portfolio value over 90 days.

 Time Period3 Months [change]